 We are all limited by the same 24 hours.
-To get a leg up, then, one must work on the intensity piece of the equation, and to do that we must cure your inability to stay focused for prolonged periods.
+To get a leg up, you need to work on the intensity piece of the equation, and to do that, you must cure your inability to stay focused for prolonged periods.

 1 | Find the 20% of Factors that Yield 80% of Distractions

 The first step is admitting you have a problem.
-It’s ok, we all do.
+It’s okay—we all do.
 The next step is applying the Pareto Principle, also known as the 80/20 Rule, to the factors that are most distracting in your life and detrimental to your ability to focus.
 We want to find the 20% of elements in your life that are leading to 80% of the distractions.

 2 | Systematically Reduce Temptation